 Identifying Contributions

-Once the Cost Share Commitment has been set up in the Cost Share Summary, it is the department's responsibility to ensure that Cost Share Contributions are identified and the supporting information is submitted to MAA or GCA (as appropriate).
+Once the Cost Share Commitment has been set up in the Cost Share Summary, it is the department's responsibility to ensure that Cost Share Contributions are identified and the supporting information is submitted to GCA (as appropriate).

 Monitoring Balances